Sefaria/Sefaria-Mobile/README.md

 ## Local Development
 It's quite natural to want to test the app against a local instance of Sefaria-Project.
-This can be done in X simple steps:
+This can be done in 2 simple steps:

 1. Set `Api._baseHost` to the ip address that your local server is serving from (this has to be the actual ip address displayed by django, not `localhost`).
 2. From your home directory, navigate to `Android/Sdk/platform-tools` (or add to `PATH`).
 Then execute `./adb reverse tcp:8000 tcp:8000`